MERLCenter/MERL-Center-public/Contributing.md

 ### Things MERL Center Members can do to Modify the Website

 _Only admins are allowed to make most changes to the MERL Center website.
-Below is a list of things any MERL Center member can do._
+Below is a list of things any MERL Center writer or editor can do._

 #### Add tags
 1. Consult with the MERL Center admins to propose a tag